Sweden Wins Eurovision Song Contest 2023

 Traditionally the winning country hosts the following year’s contest.

-Sweden was followed by Finland and Israel in second and third place.
+Sweden was followed by Finland’s Käärijä with 526 points and Israel’s Noa Kirel with 362 points, who took second and third place respectively.

 This year’s Eurovision took place in Liverpool, U.K. on behalf of last year’s winner Ukraine after it was deemed too dangerous to hold Eurovision in the country following the Russian invasion.
 Ukrainian entry Kalush Orchestra won last year’s contest followed by the U.K.’s Sam Ryder in close second.

-Remarkably it is Loreen’s second Eurovision win: she previously won Eurovision in 2012 with her entry “Euphoria,” following in the footsteps of fellow Swedish Eurovision winners ABBA, who also won the contest multiple times.
+Remarkably it is Loreen’s second Eurovision win: she previously won the contest in 2012 with her song “Euphoria.”

 Eurovision, which is run by the European Broadcasting Union (EBU) features musical acts from around Europe as well as a number of countries outside it, including Israel and Australia who participate by virtue of their membership of the EBU.